Making a call after processing a message

 Testing the webhook

-The webhook is triggered only when a message is processed by your assistant, and a response is ready to be returned to the channel.
+The webhook is triggered only when your assistant processes a message and a response is ready to be returned to the channel.

 Troubleshooting the webhook